One way to indicate a Mask of Power is having it float. Sometimes, it means that the mask itself is sentient.

 - Vector Strong Bad from StrongBadZone: "Your Head A-Splode!"

 - Yamask from Pokémon Black and White, which is a ghost connected to a mask, the former of which can turn invisible.

 - Some specimens of the Tiki Tak Tribe from Donkey Kong Country Returns are floating Tiki masks.

 - World of Warcraft: There are floating tiki masks in some troll areas, most notably Zul'Drak and Zul'Gurub.

 - Llamas with Hats: As Carl's atrocities continue to mount, he carries around the Paul Mask to replace his friend that had run away.
 Things get creepier when it starts to talk back to him ("You must finish your work, Carl.") and float around.
 It's actually an indication that Carl's sanity has gone off the rails.

 - Tarakudo, the Big Bad of Season 4 of Jackie Chan Adventures.

-- An episode of Aladdin: The Series was actually about Princess Jasmine buying an evil floating mask at a bazaar.
+- An episode of Aladdin: The Series is about Princess Jasmine buying an evil floating mask at a bazaar.

-- One episode of The Simpsons was about Homer and Ned building a Bible-themed amusement park, with their main attraction being a floating mask representing Ned's late wife Maude.
+- In The Simpsons episode "I'm Goin' to Praiseland", Ned and Homer build a Bible-themed amusement park, with their main attraction being a floating mask of Ned's late wife Maude.
 Unfortunately, it turns out that the mask is kept afloat by a leaking gas pipe, and their amusement park is shut down for that reason.